 Many non-emissions metrics needed for the assessment of both physical and transition climate-related risk will also be complex to collate.
-There is a need for further guidance to build a shared understanding of some metrics - for example, reporting on the amount or percentage of a firm's assets aligned with climate-related opportunities.
+There is a need for further guidance to build a shared understanding of some metrics - for example, definitions of climate-aligned opportunities (see section 2) or measures for reporting on the amount or percentage of a firm's assets aligned with climate-related opportunities.